-The reordered transportation priorities in this plan will help meet the county's goal of eliminating all traffic related fatalities and severe injuries by 2030, which is especially important in making transportation more equitable because people of color are more likely to be hurt or killed in crashes.
-Streets that go beyond safety to make walking and biking preferred ways of getting
+The reordered transportation priorities in this plan will help meet the county's goal of eliminating all traffic--related fatalities and severe injuries by 2030, which is especially important in making transportation more equitable because people of color are more likely to be hurt or killed in crashes.
+Streets that go beyond safety to make walking, rolling, and biking bicycling preferred ways of getting around will enhance human interaction and build social capital.
+Walkable Pedestrian--friendly rural, suburban, and urban centers will enjoy the benefits of a stronger sense of place where the conditions for high levels of civic participation and a feeling of community are far easier to create and maintain.

-The evolution of corridors originally planned to maximize convenience for cars into multimodal streets where transportation and land use strategies are harmonized to support focused development with a wide variety of uses and building types will reduce driving and make our transportation system more sustainable and resilient.
+The evolution of corridors originally planned for theto maximize convenience of driversfor cars into multimodal streets where transportation and land use strategies are harmonized to support focused development of a compact mixwith a wide variety of uses and building types will reduce driving and make our transportation system more sustainable and resilient.
 In particular, filling in missing connections and breaking up large blocks to create a finer-grained network of streets along our suburban corridors will be challenging, but developing a more connected street grid is perhaps the single most important step we can take to make our streets safer and more attractive and reconnecting communities that have been divided by overbuilt highways.
 For this reason, the addition of local street connections should be a top priority in both capital budgets and development review.

-There is every reason to believe that investing in pedestrian, bicycling, and transit infrastructure can make active transportation a viable alternative to many vehicle trips.
-Bicycling has especially strong potential as a substitute for automobile trips of less than 4 miles, which comprise more than half of all trips taken in the region.
+IThere is every reason to believe that investing in pedestrian, bicycling, and transit infrastructure willean make active transportation a viable alternative to many vehicle trips.
+Bicycling has especially strong potential as a substitute for automobile trips of less than 4-3 miles, which comprise more thanabout half of all trips taken in the region.
 Survey research demonstrates that bicyclists are much more likely to say they enjoy their commute than people who use other modes to get to work.
-By integrating pedestrian and bicycling infrastructure in parks and open spaces into the overall transportation network, the reach of this network will be extended and more residents will be exposed to nature on a daily basis, a practice proven to boost mental and physical health.
-An interconnected grid system will increase choice of modes, provide multiple routes for travel and be better equipped to handle disruptions from extreme weather and other disruptive events.
+IBy integrating pedestrian and bicycling infrastructure in parks and open spaces into the overall transportation network, the reach of this will extend the transportation network will be extended and expose more residents will be exposed to nature on a daily basis, a practice proven to boosting mental and physical health.
+An interconnected grid system will increase choice of modes, provide multiple routes for travel, and be better equipped to handle disruptions from extreme weather and other disruption ve events.